New SpaceX Starship prototype SN10 sputters, could still fly today

 That test happened Tuesday, and SpaceX wasn't quite satisfied with the results.
 One of SN10's Raptor engines was swapped out and another test fire was completed Thursday.
 A launch Friday was ruled out, and over the weekend SpaceX also opted not to try on Monday.

-Check back here for updates and a livestream once SN10 is finally ready to fly.
+Check back here for updates once SN10 is finally ready to fly (again).
+We'll also include a livestream link here when it becomes available.

 Follow CNET's 2021 Space Calendar to stay up to date with all the latest space news this year.
 You can even add it to your own Google Calendar.